Parties to Iran nuclear deal to meet on Sunday - EU

-PARIS, June 19 (Reuters) - Parties negotiating a revival of the Iran nuclear deal will hold a formal meeting in Vienna on Sunday, the European Union said on Saturday.
+PARIS (Reuters) -Parties negotiating a revival of the Iran nuclear deal will hold a formal meeting in Vienna on Sunday, the European Union said on Saturday.

 Iran and six world powers have been negotiating in Vienna since April to work out steps for Washington and Tehran to take.
 The United States withdrew in 2018 from the pact, under which Iran accepted curbs on its nuclear programme in exchange for a lifting of many foreign sanctions against it.